Are All Foods Purified?

 Mark 7:2 Now when they saw some of His disciples eat bread with defiled, that is, with unwashed hands, they found fault.

-The Pharisees found fault with Jesus because his disciples did not wash their hands.
+The Pharisees found fault with Jesus’s disciples because they did not wash their hands.
 The passage goes on to explain – as an aside to the reader – what the Pharisees’ tradition was in this matter.

 Mark 7:3 For the Pharisees and all the Jews do not eat unless they wash their hands in a special way, holding the tradition of the elders.